tudordavid/libslock/README.md

 Atomic operation to be tested
 -----------------------------
 For the benchmarks testing atomic operations, this parameter selects the desired operation.
-Can be passed to the Makefile using PRIMITIVE
+Can be passed to the Makefile using `PRIMITIVE`:

-TEST_FAI - fetch-and-increment
+`TEST_FAI` - fetch-and-increment
-TEST_TAS - test-and-set
+`TEST_TAS` - test-and-set
-TEST_CAS - compare-and-swap
+`TEST_CAS` - compare-and-swap
-TEST_SWAP - atomic swap
+`TEST_SWAP` - atomic swap
-TEST_CAS_FAI - fetch-and-increment implemented using compare-and-swap
+`TEST_CAS_FAI` - fetch-and-increment implemented using compare-and-swap

-ALTERNATE_SOCKETS is used for thread placement on the Niagara; if not set, hardware threads begin by being assinged to the same core; if set threads are disitributed evenly among the cores
+`ALTERNATE_SOCKETS` is used for thread placement on the Niagara; if not set, hardware threads begin by being assinged to the same core; if set threads are disitributed evenly among the cores